Jump to content

 There are several types of Indian eVisas available for Canadian citizens.
 They include:

-• Tourist eVisa: For recreation, sightseeing, visiting friends or relatives, or attending a short-term yoga program.
+• Tourist eVisa: For tourism, visiting friends or relatives, or attending a short-term training program, such as a yoga retreat.

-• Medical eVisa: For medical treatment in India.
+• Medical eVisa: For getting medical treatment in India.

 • Medical Attendant eVisa: For those accompanying a person holding a Medical eVisa.